nosovicki/gog/README.md

 creates a function with parameters `A` and `C`, and inside it a functin with one parameter `*B`.

-# Installation

-Assuming you have ubuntu:

-    # sudo apt-get install racket rlwrap

-After that, you can run gog:

-    ./gog

 # Backward compatibility